 Joice Street is a three-block, alley-like street, on the east side of Nob Hill, boxed in by Powell, Pine, Stockton and Clay streets, just up from Chinatown.
 On its south end, there’s a wide staircase that cascades from a dead end, where on a break halfway down sits a shrine to St. Francis of Assisi (I am purposely not including photos of this stretch, as hopefully you’ll see it for yourself one day).
 In relatively recent years, local writers and historians have assumed – because of late 19th century Sanborn Insurance Maps – that Joice Street was originally known as Prospect Place; however, the block between California and Pine has been called Joice Street since San Francisco’s beginnings.
-What has been overlooked, is that Prospect Place was between Clay and Sacramento streets, before the bit between Sacramento and California was developed.* Today, the entire three blocks between Clay and Pine are called Joice, and while the street’s secret gets told periodically, the story of the man it was named for has remained unknown, until now.
+What has been overlooked, is that Prospect Place was between Clay and Sacramento streets, while the bit between Sacramento and California was first Buena Vista Street.* Today, the entire three blocks between Clay and Pine are called Joice, and while the street’s secret gets told periodically, the story of the man it was named for has remained unknown, until now.

 Erastus Volney Joice was born in New York in 1810.
 At twenty-three years he was a counsellor at law and a commissioner of deeds in Albany, and by his early thirties was a lawyer in New York City, residing at 65 Wall street.
 But 1843 wasn’t a good year for Erastus, who the New York Evening Post reports bankrupt as of Thursday, Feb.
 23, 1843, at 11:00 a.m.
-Perhaps done in by the financial climate of the times, Joice must have had a bit of premonition, as whatever he did from that moment on had him walking around Portsmouth Square in January 1849, ready to call San Francisco home, just as the gold rush was taking off.#
+Perhaps done in by the financial climate of the times, Joice must have had a bit of premonition, for whatever he did from that moment on had him walking around Portsmouth Square in January 1849, ready to call San Francisco home, just as the gold rush was taking off.#

 By October 1849, Joice was prominent enough within the San Francisco community to get elected vice-president at the city and state’s first meeting of Democrats.
 As California was not yet part of the Union, and with San Francisco’s political make-up still loosely under the Mexican system, “the chief object of the assembly was to effect a party organization previous to the approaching State elections.”+ Soon after having established himself, it appears Joice went on a bit of a land claiming tear.
 After buying his first San Francisco lot from Alcalde John W. Geary on Nov.
 28, 1849 at a town sale, on Jan.
 3, 1850, Joice secured three more.
 Clearly, Joice’s fortune was turning, and as he wrote to the Daily Alta California in a letter that circulated through August 1850: “Know ye that I, the said E.V.
 Joice, under and by virtue of the laws of the United States, did on or about the sixth day of May, 1850, enter the following described farm of land, situated on Humboldt Harbor, on Trinity Bay, near the shore of the Pacific Ocean, in Upper California… I have made the same my residence, and am now in the actual occupation thereof.
 That I have taken and shall maintain my title to said lands, and by all constitutional and legislative authority hold my right of pre-emption to the same under the laws of the United States now in force and to be enacted.”